anarita-viseu/Business-Cases-with-Data-Science/README.md

 - Present results, insights, and potential business measures in an impactful way

 ## Project 1: Customer Segmentation
-Market segmentation, the process of identifying customers’ groups, makes use of geographic, demographic, psychographic, and behavioral characteristics of customers.
-By understanding the differences between the different segments, organizations can make better strategic choices about opportunities, product definition, positioning, promotions, pricing, and target marketing.

 Like most hotels, hotel H, a hotel located in Lisbon, Portugal, a member of the independent hotel chain C, uses a hospitality standard market segmentation based on the origin of the customer.

-However, A, the new marketing manager of hotel H, recognized that this type of segmentation, as is today well-known (3, 4), is not useful for the hotel marketing department.
+However, A, the new marketing manager of hotel H, recognized that this type of segmentation, as is today well-known, is not useful for the hotel marketing department.

 The name of the individual and the company name is anonymized to protect confidentiality.
-The referenced data are real
+The referenced data are real.

 ## Project 2: Market Basket Analysis
 C, a company created more than two decades ago, owns several restaurants in Cyprus.
 These restaurants are grouped into different brands according to the restaurant’s concept, location, and type of cuisine.